Shop

 When Ken Grossman released Sierra Nevada Pale Ale in the late 1980s, he started the era of the American pale ale, an iteration of the English one that heavily featured caramel or crystal malt and one particular American hop: Cascade.

-As we’ve featured in the past, Birrificio Italiano Founder and Brewer Agostini Arioli created the Italian pilsner when attempts to make a Northern German-style pils went awry and he added a dry hop.
+As we’ve featured in the past, Birrificio Italiano Founder and Brewer Agostini Arioli created the Italian pilsner when he added a dry hop to a Northern German-style pils.

 Even more recently, we credit former Wayfinder Brewmaster Kevin Davey with inventing the Cold IPA.